-- INDIVIDUAL CLASS-NOTES WHAT DID I FIND INTERESTING IN THIS LECTURE - STUDENTS OWN REFLECTIONS - IN-CLASS PRESENTATION OF A CHOSEN TOPIC (students choose topic from their research or for undergrads, topics that interest them) - RESEARCH PAPER, WITH THE AIM TO PRESENT AT A CONFERENCE OR PUBLISH IN A JOURNAL - PRESENTATION ON THE MINI-CONFERENCE (IN CLASS)
+- INDIVIDUAL CLASS-NOTES What did I find interesting in this lecture - students' own reflections - IN-CLASS PRESENTATION OF A CHOSEN TOPIC Students choose a topic from their research.
+For undergrads, topics that interest them. - RESEARCH PAPER, WITH THE AIM TO PRESENT AT A CONFERENCE OR PUBLISH IN A JOURNAL - PRESENTATION ON THE MINI-CONFERENCE (IN CLASS)